-What is the connection between rheumatoid arthritis, systemic inflammation, and cognitive function?
+What is the connection between RA, systemic inflammation, and cognitive function?

 As of 2020, rheumatoid arthritis (RA) affects 17.6 million people globally and is considered to be one of the most common autoimmune diseases.
 Although there is currently no cure for RA, there are treatments and lifestyle changes that help manage joint pain and inflammation.